 When my mother was alive

-We used to walk arm in arm
+We walked arm in arm

 My hand tucked into the crook of her elbow